Debugging human systems

 week 5

-Developing Communication Protocols
+Designing Communication Protocols

-How can we make communication more reliable—without micromanaging every message?
+How can we make communication more reliable — without micromanaging every message?

 week 6